tipazzz/EducationContent/computing/unit-4/lesson-1.md

 })
 ```
 ## Step 9
-Position your Agent using the **come_here** command you used in **Computing with Minecraft 1: The Agency, Lesson B**, so that it is on the bottom left corner of your marked square.

-Remove the **Yellow Wool** blocks (or whichever material you used) from below your Agent.
-Don't worry; your Agent will float.
+Position your Agent on the first set of **Yellow wool** blocks before removing them and running your code.

 ## Step 10
 Run your code.
 Type your ``||Player:on chat command||`` into the chat function **T** and watch your Agent build the first pillar of the gate.